Breath: The New Science of A Lost Art »

 Sounds True, 2019

 As individuals who have a highly reactive nervous system, empaths experience the energies around them deeply in ways that can affect their health, well-being and life in all areas.
-In this excellent follow-up to her ground-breaking book “The Empath’s Survival Guide: Life Strategies for Sensitive People, Dr. Judith Orloff offers a bounty of helpful guidance, self-care practices and meditations for empaths.
+In this excellent follow-up to “The Empath’s Survival Guide: Life Strategies for Sensitive People, Dr. Judith Orloff offers a bounty of helpful guidance, self-care practices and meditations for empaths.
 As both an empath and a psychiatrist, Dr. Orloff grounds this book in a rich foundation of wisdom and life-experience.

 Moving through the daily entries of the calendar year, readers are invited to explore ways to co-create with Nature and each season’s energies, power, opportunities and cycle of light for greater support.
 Entries address the breadth of daily life experience, including grounding, healthy boundaries, physical and emotional health, the experience of emotions, love and relationships, work, money, spirituality and much more.
 Each day’s entry also shares a related intention for deepening one’s growth and self-care.